Excursion train: United States

 passenger cars to take recuperating wounded veterans from the Walter Reed Army Medical Center in Washington and the Bethesda Naval Hospital in Bethesda, Maryland to the game in Philadelphia.
 The Army-Navy Game trains ran in 2005–2008, were suspended in 2009 due to a death in the sponsors' family, and again in 2010.
 The Army-Navy football game is a big enough event in Philadelphia that the local rail transit company SEPTA also runs extra trains on game day.

 Since 1908, an excursion train has carried travelers between Denver, Colorado's Union Station and the Cheyenne Depot Museum to attend the Cheyenne Frontier Days rodeo event.
 The train was sponsored by The Denver Post and the Union Pacific Railroad, the latter which provided the rolling stock.
 However, it was announced in 2019 that the excursion would no longer operate, with the Union Pacific Railroad's vintage fleet being a contributing factor.

 Southern Pacific Railroad operated a Suntan Special from San Francisco Bay area cities to the Santa Cruz Beach Boardwalk every summer Sunday and holiday from 1927 through 1959.

 Since 2013, Amtrak has operated the Autumn Express every year during late October or early November.
 It is an excursion train that runs on lines normally used only for freight.
 The train originates and ends at the same station.
 Past trips have included Philadelphia–Harrisburg via the NEC, the port road branch, and the keystone corridor; Philadelphia–Harrisburg via Reading, and Albany/Schenectady to East Deerfield, Massachusetts via the Hoosac Tunnel.

 The Union Pacific Railroad has hosted an excursion program since 1960.
-The fleet includes two historic steam locomotives and three historic diesel locomotives, accompanied by a fleet of historic passenger cars.
+Their heritage fleet includes two historic steam locomotives and three historic diesel locomotives, accompanied by a fleet of historic passenger cars.
 Included in the fleet of steam locomotives are Union Pacific 4014, the largest operating steam locomotive in the world, and Union Pacific 844, the only steam locomotive never retired by a North American Class I railroad.
 Also included are Union Pacific 949, 951, and 963B, a trio of historic streamlined locomotives.
 There was also a third steam locomotive: Union Pacific 3985, which operated in excursion service from 1981 to 2010.
 It was retired from excursion service in January 2020 as a result of its poor condition.
 Union Pacific 6936, the only operating example of the longest single-unit diesel locomotive ever built, was also used in excursion service until 2016.
 In April 2022, Union Pacific donated Nos.
 3985 and 6936 to the Railroading Heritage of Midwest America, where they will be restored to operating condition.

 Seasonal excursion trains in the U.S. include ski trains which operate in winter, with emphasis on weekend service, and the Train to the Game in the New York City area, which goes to Yankee Stadium in the summer and the New Jersey Meadowlands in the fall.